golang/website/go.dev/_content/blog/why-generics.md

 It lets the caller of the generic function clearly see whether the function is applicable for the types being used.

-In practice this contract would probably go into the standard library. and so really the Min function (which will probably also be in the standard library somewhere) will look like this.
+In practice this contract would probably go into the standard library, and so really the Min function (which will probably also be in the standard library somewhere) will look like this.
 Here we're just referring to the contract Ordered defined in the package contracts.